What is gaslighting?

 In Relationships

-• “You’re too sensitive.” – Dismissing your emotions to make you feel irrational.
+- “You’re too sensitive.” – Dismissing your emotions so that you feel irrational.

-• “You’re imagining things.” – Making you question your perception of reality.
+- “You’re imagining things.” – Prompting you to question your perception of reality.

-• “Everyone agrees with me.” – Making you feel isolated and questioning your judgment.
+- “Everyone agrees with me.” – Isolating you and questioning your judgment.

 At Work

-• “You’re lucky to have this job.” – Making you doubt your worth and feel powerless.
+- “You’re lucky to have this job.” – Pushing you to doubt your worth and feel powerless.

 In Family Dynamics

-• “You’re making things up for attention.” – Dismissing valid concerns or memories.
+- “You’re making things up for attention.” – Dismissing valid concerns or memories and replacing them with an alternative, false narrative.

-• “That never happened when you were a kid.” – Denying past events to rewrite history.
+- “That never happened when you were a kid.” – Denying past events to rewrite history (often to avoid responsibility for parenting failures).

-• “You always make things difficult.” – Shifting blame onto you instead of addressing issues.
+- “You always make things difficult.” – Using universalizing language to shift blame onto you instead of addressing their responsibility for relationship issues.

 In Friendships

-• “You’re crazy for thinking that.” – Making you feel irrational for questioning them.
+- “You’re crazy for thinking that.” – Outright questioning the reliability of your judgment.

-• “I was just joking, don’t be so dramatic.” – Excusing harmful behavior and making you feel bad for reacting.
+- “I was just joking!
+Don’t be so dramatic.” – Excusing harmful behavior with humor and trying to make you feel bad for how you feel.

 How to respond to gaslighting

-If you recognize gaslighting in your life, there are steps you can take to protect yourself and regain control over your life again.
-Having a plan to respond or escape gaslighting relationships can help ensure you are safe and have options.
+If you recognize a consistent pattern of gaslighting in any of your relationships, there are steps you can take to protect yourself and regain control over your life.
+Having a plan to healthily respond to or escape gaslighting relationships can help ensure you are safe and have options.

-• Trust your instincts.
+- Trust your instincts.
 If something feels off, trust that feeling.
-Your emotions and perceptions are real and valid.
+Your emotions and perceptions are real, valid, and worth exploring further.

-• Set boundaries.
-It’s okay to disengage from conversations where someone is trying to distort your reality.
+- Create healthy distance.
+It’s okay to disengage from conversations where someone insists on distorting your reality.

-• Seek support.
-Talking to a trusted friend, therapist, or online counselor can help you process your experiences and build confidence in your own perception.
+- Seek support.
+Talking to a trusted friend, therapist, or online counselor can help you process your experiences, maintain healthy boundaries, and build confidence in your perception of the world.

-• Use confident language.
-When responding to gaslighting, use firm and clear statements like, “I remember it differently,” or “That’s not what happened.”
-This keeps you anchored in your truth without needing to prove yourself.
+- Use confident language.
+When responding to gaslighting, use firm and clear statements like, “I remember it differently,” “That was not my experience,” and “I’m sorry you feel that way.”
+Using first-person language like this helps you take ownership of your reality (instead of giving the other person control over your emotions), and helps to keep you anchored without needing to prove yourself.

 Summary

-The term “gaslighting” comes from a 1938 play called Gas Light, which was later adapted into films.
+The term “gaslighting” comes from a 1938 play, Gas Light, which was later adapted into two feature films.

-This fictional example mirrors real-life gaslighting, where someone’s reality is slowly distorted by another person’s persistent denial, deception, or misdirection.
+This fictional example mirrors real-life gaslighting, in which your reality is slowly distorted by another person’s persistent denial, deception, or misdirection.

 Gaslighting can show up in different ways, and recognizing the signs can help you restore control over your sense of reality.

-In any type of relationship (e.g. romantic, familial, or professional), gaslighting can create an imbalance of power where one person controls the narrative, making the other feel dependent or unsure of themselves.
+In any type of relationship (e.g. romantic, familial, or professional), gaslighting can create an imbalance of power where one person controls the narrative, forcing you into dependency on them, and encouraging you to feel unsure of yourself and your abilities.

-If you recognize gaslighting in your life, there are steps you can take to protect yourself and regain control over your life again.
-Having a plan to respond or escape gaslighting relationships can help ensure you are safe and have options.
+No matter the context, if you recognize signs of gaslighting in your life, there are important steps you can take to protect yourself and regain control over choices and reality.
+Having a plan to respond to or escape gaslighting relationships can help ensure you are safe and have options.

-If you have experienced this for a long period of time, gaslighting may be causing confusion and difficulty understanding reality.
+If you’ve experienced this for an extended period, gaslighting may be causing confusion and making it difficult to understand reality.
 You may need the support of a specialist who understands your experiences and can help you find safety and confidence again.

 If you are ready to seek support and conquer the effects of gaslighting, call us at (833)-274-heal or schedule an appointment to get started.
 Your personalized treatment plan with one of our online mental health specialists can be the first step towards a life free from gaslighting.